Chern character for torsion-free ample groupoids: Applications and further discussion

-It should be noted that Matui's original motivation, that is the study of topological dynamical systems and their invariants, is one where virtually all groupoids involved happen to be amenable, in particular they satisfy the Baum--Connes conjecture (by work of Tu~\cite{tu:moy}, see Remark~\ref{rem:bc-amen}).
-This may account for why this condition was overlooked.
-The context of topological dynamical systems is also likely the explanation why the original conjecture imposed \emph{minimality} on $G$, i.e., that $G$-orbits be dense, as interesting dynamical systems often exhibit this behavior.
-Minimality is not relevant for Theorem~\ref{thm:main-thm}.
+It should be noted that Matui's original motivation, that is the study of topological dynamical systems and their invariants, is one where virtually all groupoids involved happen to be amenable, in particular they satisfy the Baum--Connes conjecture (see Remark~\ref{rem:bc-amen}).
+This may account for why this condition was overlooked in Matui's original formulation.